 Their flight landed with a slight delay as it has become a norm at Tribhuvan international airport in Kathmandu due to the weather and air traffic.
-I met them, brought over to the hotel to check-in, have a quick bite, and to go sightseeing during the afternoon after they withdrew money from an ATM.
+I met them, brought them over to the hotel to check in, have a quick bite, and go sightseeing during the afternoon after withdrawing money from an ATM.

 Day two: Morning tour and onward to Pokhara.

 They went on the sightseeing tour the next morning as planned, and they had an early lunch before there were dropped off at the domestic airport, where I met them and checked into the domestic terminal.
 We found out the flight had been delayed by two hours due to the morning foggy weather and air traffic upon asking the airline’s desk.
-We went through the usual security procedures and went to the departure lounge and waited for our flight to be announced.
+We went through the usual security procedures, went to the departure lounge, and waited for our flight to be announced.

-We go on to the bus, which drove us to the aircraft and were waiting to take off when the pilots were informed of heavy rain in Pokhara.
-We were told the flight was canceled as it was getting late in the afternoon, and the torrential rain did not appear like it was going to subside anytime soon.
+We went on to the bus, which drove us to the aircraft and waited to take off when the pilots were informed of heavy rain in Pokhara.
+We were told the flight was cancelled as it was getting late in the afternoon, and the torrential rain did not appear like it was going to subside anytime soon.
 After a quick discussion, the Thomsons agreed to my suggestion of not wasting time waiting another day to fly; instead, hire a vehicle and start driving as soon as possible.

 We started on our overland journey after collecting our luggage at 5 pm.
 Pokhara is 200km to the west, and it takes 6-7 hours of safe driving on the winding mountain highway.
 We stopped at a small town called Damauli at 9 pm, checked into a small hotel, had a quick dinner, and retired as we had a 6.30 am start the following day.

 Day three: Starting the trek.